Current Mobility Projects

 Uptown Houston Receives Federal Grant for the Reconstruction of Post Oak Boulevard

-This joint project of the City of Houston, METRO and Uptown will develop a system designed to connect workers to Uptown via Houston's highly successful HOV network.
-Additionally, it will construct exclusive bus lanes in the expanded median of Post Oak Boulevard.
+This joint project of the City of Houston and Uptown will develop a system designed to connect workers to Uptown via Houston's highly successful HOV network.
+Additionally, it will construct dedicated bus lanes in the expanded median of Post Oak Boulevard.